 If two parents file custody action in two different states, the UCCJEA requires the state where the filing was done first to be resolved before the next custody petition is heard.
 The first state may very well say, “This should be handled in the next state.”
 But, the next state cannot preemptively say “Obviously, we should handle it.”
 Another good reason to file a petition as quickly as possible..

-If you’re ready to file, contact my Naples, Florida law office and schedule a free consultation with an experienced family law lawyer.
+If you’re ready to file, contact my Naples, Florida family law office and schedule a free consultation with an experienced family law lawyer.